box/kube-applier/README.md

 [strongbox](https://github.com/uw-labs/strongbox) is an encryption tool, geared towards git repositories and working as a git filter.

-If the Application spec contains a `strongboxKeyringSecretRef` value, the value should be the name of a Secret resource (in the namespace where the Application resides), which contains a key named `.strongbox_keyring` with its value being a valid strongbox keyring file.
-That keyring is subsequently used when applying the Application, allowing for decryption of files under the `repositoryPath`.
+If the Waybill spec contains a `strongboxKeyringSecretRef` value, the value should be the name of a Secret resource (in the namespace where the Waybill resides), which contains a key named `.strongbox_keyring` with its value being a valid strongbox keyring file.
+That keyring is subsequently used when applying the Waybill, allowing for decryption of files under the `repositoryPath`.

 The secret containing the strongbox keyring should itself be version controlled to prevent kube-applier from pruning it.
 However, since it is a secret itself